Beginner's guide to landscape astrophotography: Equipment recommendations for different budgets

 Conclusion

-Whether you have a budget of €500, €1250 or €2500 - there is possible entry-level equipment for landscape astrophotography in every price range.
-While the budget setup lays a solid foundation for your first astrophotos, the higher price ranges allow a significant increase in image quality and possibilities.
-Which setup you choose depends on your personal requirements and your budget.
+Whether you have a budget of €500, €1,250, or €2,500, there is entry-level equipment for landscape astrophotography available in every price range.
+While the budget setup provides a solid foundation for your first astrophotos, the higher price ranges offer a significant increase in image quality and possibilities.
+Which setup you choose depends on your personal requirements and budget.

 Good luck and clear skies!

-Professional image processing
+Professional image editing

 With little effort